adarschwarzbach/distributed-file-system/README.md

 # API Documentation

 ## Overview
-This document specifies the API structure for the `Coordinator` server and `Chunk Server` based on the `Client`, `UploadManager`, and `DownloadManager` classes.
-It includes the exact inputs and expected outputs, matching the structure in the provided code.
+This document specifies the API structure and return object for the `Coordinator` server and `Chunk Server` based on the `Client`, `UploadManager`, and `DownloadManager` classes.

 ---